-If you are charged with a Connecticut domestic violence offense, you may be eligible for the Family Violence Education Program.
-However, it is important to understand, that this program is a privilege and not a guarantee.
-A Connecticut Superior Court judge has the discretion to grant or deny you this privilege.
+If you are charged with a Connecticut domestic violence offense, you may be eligible for the Family Violence Education Program (FVEP).
+However, it is important to understand that this program is a privilege and not a guarantee.
+A Connecticut Superior Court judge can grant or deny you this privilege.

-The following are some factors that may make you more likely to receive The Family Violence Education Program:
+The following are some factors that may make you more likely to receive the Connecticut Family Violence Education Program:

-- You have not previously been convicted of a family violence crime which occurred on or after October 1, 1986;
+- You have not been previously convicted of a family violence/domestic violence crime that occurred on or after October 1, 1986.

-- You have not had a previous case assigned to the Family Violence Education Program;
+- You have not had a previous case assigned to the Connecticut Family Violence Education program.

-- You have had not previously been granted Accelerated Pretrial Rehabilitation under section 54-56e for a family violence crime which occurred on or after October 1, 1986;
+- You have not been previously granted Accelerated Pretrial Rehabilitation (A.R.) under section 54-56e for a family violence crime on or after October 1, 1986.

-- You have not been charged with a class A, class B or class C felony, or an unclassified felony carrying a term of imprisonment of more than ten years; and
+- You have not been charged with a Class A, Class B or Class C felony, or an unclassified felony carrying a term of imprisonment of 10+ years.

-- unless good cause is shown, you have not been charged with a class D felony or an unclassified offense carrying a term of imprisonment of more than five years.
+- Unless good cause is shown, you have not been charged with a Class D felony or an unclassified offense carrying a term of imprisonment of 5+ years.

 - A letter from a duly qualified mental health professional documenting your counseling.

-Are there any fees associated with The Family Violence Education Program?
+What are the fees associated with the Family Violence Education Program?

-What is Involved in a Well-Prepared Family Violence Education Application?
+What is involved in a well-prepared Family Violence Education Program application?

-Understand that depending upon the number and complexity of the allegations against you, your case may take a long time to resolve.
-Also, understand that there is a strategy that only an experienced law firm understands when to apply for the privilege of The Family Violence Education Program.
-The Maddox Law Firm, LLC will thoroughly research your case understand the circumstances of your case, learn your story, and advocate for you.
+Depending upon the number and complexity of the allegations against you, your case may take a long time to resolve.
+There is a strategy that only an experienced law firm understands when applying for the privilege of the Connecticut Family Violence Education Program.

-When you are in the strongest position to apply for the Family Violence Education Program, The Maddox Law Firm will:
+When you are in the strongest position to apply for the Connecticut Family Violence Education Program, one of our attorneys will:

 - Draft your application;